freeCodeCamp/guide/src/pages/articles/certificates/say-hello-to-html-elements/index.md

 ---
-title: Say Hello To HTML Elements
+title: Say Hello to HTML Elements
 ---
 HTML elements are written with a starting tag, an ending tag, and the content in between: